Cauliflower Mashed Potatoes

 - Mix it all by hand, and enjoy a chunkier texture.

 - Transfer the ingredients to a food processor, and mix until smooth.

 I personally like it with a smoother texture:

-If you have issues with the cauliflower being too watery, this means you need to squeeze the cauliflower a little better with the towel next time.
+This means you need to squeeze it a little better with the towel next time.
 I’ve tested it without the towel, just pressing as much water out as possible through a strainer, and it wasn’t good enough.
 The towel is important!